edgiese/blog/posts/2021-05-22-01-the-comforter.md

 _Note:  When I preached this sermon, I had as an illustration a birthday cake for the church with about 100 candles on -- a candle for 20 years._

-Grace, mercy, and peace to you from God the Father and from our Lord and Savior Jesus Christ.
-Our text is the gospel reading for today that we read just a few minutes ago, and I want to start by continuing, in a more grown-up way, the children's sermon that you heard, too.
+Grace, mercy, and peace to you from God our Father and from our Lord and Savior Jesus Christ.
+Our text is the gospel reading for today that we heard just a few minutes ago, and I want to start by continuing, in a more grown-up way, the children's sermon that you heard, too.
 On the occasion of a birthday, we who are a little older than those kids are might be inclined to look at